Group-5-Final-Project/Final-Project/README.md

 ### THE DATA

-Data will be extracted from the [Twitter API](https://developer.twitter.com/en), which pulls "Twitter Objects" containing the text of a tweet.
-We will be focusing on tweets containing **#vaccine** from the start of the pandemic (March 2020) to present.
+Data will be extracted using the [Twitter API](https://developer.twitter.com/en), which pulls "Twitter Objects" containing the text of a tweet.
+We will be focusing on tweets containing **#vaccine** from the start of the pandemic (around March 2020) to present.

 [Tweet Data](https://developer.twitter.com/en/docs/twitter-api/v1/data-dictionary/object-model/tweet)